 As with most things involving the nervous and immune systems, it’s complicated.
 There are no cookie-cutter answers, only comprehensive approaches.

 When I have questions on complicated issues like this, I often turn to my friend Dr. Charles Parker, author of New ADHD Medication Rules: Brain Science and Common Sense and creator of a wealth of informative blog posts and YouTube videos.
 Here’s his response.

-To receive new posts from my blog, please fill in the box above-right.
+To receive new posts from my blog, please subscribe.

 IgG, Immunity, And ADHD Medication Failure

 Ask yourself this question: Why are so many in the public either overtly apprehensive or seriously disdainful of medical treatment for ADHD?